alexeiskachykhin/flc/README.md

     --includePattern="*.fla"
 ```

-You help to get a list of all available options
+You help to get a list of all available options:

 ```shell
 flc --help